 California

-Wage notice requirements California are much more detailed than what we have covered so far.
+When it comes to wage notice requirements, California has a much more detailed list than what we have covered so far.
 In-state employers must comply with the wage notice requirements California that dictate itemized wage statements with the following information:

 • Gross wages